 The Continuous Improvement domain includes standards focused on ensuring a systematic approach to the evaluation and improvement of the AFC program.

-STANDARD 7: There is continuous improvement of the educational experiences to improve the AFC program and ensure trainees are prepared for independent practice in the discipline.
+STANDARD 7 (modified): There is continuous improvement of the educational experiences to improve the AFC program and ensure trainees are prepared for careers as clinican educators.